• Coin Collecting 101

 *Values are for 1912 Lincoln cents with no signs of damage, including cleanings, holes, bends, heavy nicks, or other types of problems.

-Are There Any 1912 Wheat Penny Errors?
+How Much Are Rare 1912 Wheat Penny Errors Worth?

 Some 1912 Lincoln cents are worth a ton of money.
 Specifically, 1912 wheat pennies with errors or die varieties!